 Group Sessions begin: Sunday, September 24

-Small group tutoring is available for introductory and intermediate language courses for Chinese, French, Japanese, and Spanish.
+Small group tutoring is available for introductory and intermediate language courses for Chinese, French, Japanese, Russian, and Spanish.

 Students in other language courses are encouraged to meet with their instructors for extra assistance.